znamlab/brisc/README.md

 ## Get the data

 Download the data from XXXX.
-Unzip and open the `brisc/config.yml` file to change the file path to the correct folder.
+Unzip and open the `brisc/config.yml` file to change the file path to the folder where you extracted the data.

+### Download external data

+For Fig S1, data from the previoulsy published viral libraries must be downloaded and preprocessed by running brisc/barcode_library_processing/convert_external_libraries.ipynb.

 ## Generate the figures